mbudisic/pstuts-rag/ANSWER.md

 ### 4.2.
 Deployment 🚀 (Hugging Face Space)

 The repository is structured for Hugging Face Space deployment:

-- `README.md` contains Hugging Face Space metadata (e.g., `sdk: docker`).
+- `README.md` contains Hugging Face Space metadata.
-- A `Dockerfile` enables containerization for deployment.
+- `Dockerfile` enables containerization for deployment.
+Note the load of `web` dependencies from `pyproject.toml`.
-This setup indicates the prototype is packaged for public deployment. 🌍

-## Task 5: Creating a Golden Test Data Set
+## Task 5: Creating a Golden Data Set

-The creation of the "Golden Test Data Set" is documented in the `create_golden_dataset.ipynb` notebook in the  [`PsTuts-VQA-Data-Operations` repository](https://github.com/mbudisic/PsTuts-VQA-Data-Operations).
+The creation of the "Golden Data Set" is documented in the `create_golden_dataset.ipynb` notebook in the  [`PsTuts-VQA-Data-Operations` repository](https://github.com/mbudisic/PsTuts-VQA-Data-Operations).
 This dataset was then utilized in the `notebooks/evaluate_rag.ipynb` of the current project to assess the initial RAG pipeline with RAGAS. 🌟

 ### 5.1.
 RAGAS Framework Assessment & Results 📊